freerange/site/soups/weeknotes/week-200.snip.markdown

 [Reflecting on his role as product owner](http://digital.cabinetoffice.gov.uk/2012/11/14/what-you-wont-see-yet-on-inside-gov/) for _Inside Government_, Neil said:

 > [...] saying "no" or "later" is important.
-It keeps the team productive and focused on the next thing that’s most important for delivering great value to end users.
+It keeps the team productive and focused on the next thing that's most important for delivering great value to end users.

 Working out what the next most important thing to work on for Harmonia is always tricky.
 And I think this is one of the biggest challenges facing us as we try do develop products of our own, like [Harmonia](https://harmonia.io) -- learning how to be good product owners as well as good developers.
 It's particularly challenging, because we're attempting to do it in the relatively democratic fashion with which we tend to approach everything.
 Perhaps we need to put Harmonia in charge of her own development...?